NicolasLagaillardie/mpst_rust_github/artifact.md

 ```
 -->

-To run the same set of benchmarks as in the paper, i.e ping-pong for up to 500 iterations and ring and mesh for 10 participants) execute the following commands:
+To run the same set of benchmarks as in the paper, i.e, ping-pong for up to 500 iterations and ring and mesh for 10 participants) execute the following commands:

 ```bash
 ./scripts/full_library.sh # set up